tetra-framework/tetra/docs/attribute-tag.md

   checked=a_boolian_varible %}>
 ```

-All Tetra components have a `attrs` context available, which is a `dict` of attributes that have been passed to the component when it is included in a template with the [`@` tag](component-tag).
+All Tetra components have an `attrs` context available, which is a `dict` of attributes that have been passed to the component when it is included in a template with the [`@` tag](component-tag.md).
 It can be unpacked as HTML attributes on your root node:

 ``` django
 <div {% ... attrs %}>